AzonMedia/guzaba2/README.md

 - currently there is no database migrations support, but will be aded in future
 - everything is an ActiveRecord - the models, the log entries, the controllers, the permissions
 - permissions can be granted on objects (records) and classes (static methods)
+- tries to avoid factories when possible
+- use of magic methods and references
+- uses static code for configuration.
+Classes with injected configuration constant are geenrated at startup.

 And what does not support (and probably never will):
 - the ORM does not aim to replace SQL thus there is no support for creating SQL queries with a replacement language or creating queries all with PHP objects/methods.